mdl29/donkeycarLPH/doc/jsfw/documentation.md

 ```
 ## How use it :

+> You may need to run jsfw as root, or use the udev rules in 50-donkeycar.rules

 If you are the jsfw server centralizing all PS4 controllers, run this command to launch it (specify the path to the config in this directory relative to where you built jsfw):
 > The port used in donkeycar manager is 7776
 ```bash